JimDesu/basis-lang/spec.md

 ## 2. Source Files and Modules

 This section defines the structure of a Basis source file, the top-level definition forms it may contain, the module system that links source files into compilation units, and the lexical conventions that govern identifier form and indentation.
-Material below the source-file level &mdash; the full grammar, the lexer's token classes, the indentation algorithm, and the disambiguation rules &mdash; is treated in Appendix A and Appendix B.
+Material below the source-file level &mdash; the full grammar, the lexer's token concepts, the indentation algorithm, and the disambiguation rules &mdash; is treated in Appendix A and Appendix B.

 ### 2.1 File Structure